 Knot, For Sale

 In good overall condition with some battle damage, a WW2 Japanese

 Army NCO's Shin Gunto with original sword Knot.
+This item has now

 The signifigance of a gunto with a sword knot goes beyond the obvious.

 Japanese officers and NCO's would remove their sword knots (to retain

 some honour) when they surrendered.
 Which means the Japanese NCO

 that once carried this shin gunto did not surrender, but that the

 sword was taken off him.
 The sword has some damage, particularly

 to the blade tip, which indicates use.
 There is also what looks